Do I Need DE in My Pool Filter? Diagnosis & Solutions

 First, Let's Diagnose Your Filter Type

-Before determining if you need DE (diatomaceous earth) in your pool filter, we need to identify what type of filtration system you have.
+Despite what you've heard, not all pool filters need DE to work properly—and adding it to the wrong type could actually damage your system.
 This is crucial because DE is only used in specific filter types, and adding it to the wrong system can cause serious damage.

 Check these key indicators: